A NETWORK OF COMMUNITY COMPOSTING HUBS

 Keen to help support your community to compost locally?
 Thanks to Auckland Council, Compost Collective has funds available to help support you.

 The Community Composting Fund is created to help people to compost food and garden waste locally within their own neighbourhood.
-Communities to us are schools, organisations, businesses, basically anywhere where the people in your community can come and drop off food scraps for composting.
+Communities to us are community gardens, urban farms, organisations, schools, and businesses, basically anywhere where the people in your community can come and drop off food scraps for composting.

 Anyone based in Auckland can apply to the Community Compost Fund, which can be used for expenses like: